JenniBeadle/ptx-vid-loc/docs/Stage-3.md

   - assign Repeated words check to user
    - choose two examples of repeated words in your languages e.g. English very very, and that that
    - Confirm that repeated words check is in the project plan (normally added after stage 2)
-   - confirm that check has several issues
+   - confirm that the check has several issues
       - you will mark one as invalid
       - then correct some with the A&P and
       - others with the menu.